 The BSA procedure is as follows:

-- first year students who have obtained less than 45 ECTS and who have not registered special circumstances (or these circumstances are deemed not to warrant an exception) will receive a notification in which the faculty will indicate the intend to give a negative BSA on July 22, 2022.
+first year students who have obtained less than 45 ECTS of the Bachelor degree’s first year programme and who have not registered special circumstances (or these circumstances are deemed not to warrant an exception) will receive a notification in which the faculty will indicate the intend to give a negative BSA on 19 July 2024.
 This notification of intend will be sent by email.

-- students who have received a notification of an intended negative BSA, will have the option to be heard by the Faculty’s BSA committee on July 25 and 26, 2022 (and if necessary also July 27);
+- first-year students who have received a notification of an intended negative BSA, will have the option to be heard by the Faculty’s BSA Committee on 22 and 23 July 2024 (and if necessary also 24 July 2024);

 - the BSA committee can advise to postpone giving an Binding Study Advice in case of special circumstances.
 The BSA committee advises the Faculty Board who will ultimately take the decision.

-- the formal Binding Study Advice will be sent out by the Faculty Board, through e-mail, on July 29, 2022.
+The formal Binding Study Advice will be sent out by the Faculty Board through e-mail, on 26 July 2024.
 It is possible to appeal this decision.
 The procedure for appealing this decision will be explained in the decision.

 Faculty criteria in case of special circumstances